Fall 2021 Commencement Ceremony December 11, 2021 at 10 a.m.

 Registrar.Office@enmu.edu or 575.562.2175

 We are proud to bring you coverage of the Fall Commencement Ceremony.
-The ceremony will be available for viewing on the ENMU website (www.enmu.edu/VirtualGraduation) at 10:00 am.
 Live coverage of the ceremony allows our students to share this important event with loved ones who normally would not be able to attend, due to health issues or great geographic distances.

-The gates will open for seating at 9:00 a.m.
-Family and friends may enter through the home side, main entrances, where they will receive directions to the seating area.
+The doors to the Arena will open for seating at 9:00 a.m.
+Family and friends may enter through the main entrances, where they will receive directions to the seating area.
 No tickets are required; there is plenty of seating for everyone.
 Please note there is no reserved seating or holding seats for other guests.
-All participants must maintain proper social distancing throughout the event with the exception of family pods.
-Each individual family pod may not exceed eight (8) individuals

 During the ceremony, only official University and media photographers will be allowed access to the stage and the graduates' seating area for taking photographs.
-Family and friends must not enter on to the field to take personal pictures.
+Family and friends must not enter the floor area to take personal pictures.

 Graduates with Disabilities